Last updated: August 2nd 2022

 How we use personal data relating to other individuals collected from you

 In the course of providing you with our services, you may provide us with personal data of individuals who are not aware of our involvement or of our processing of their personal data (for instance, personal data of employees in the course of a proposal review).
 In such situations, we are not likely to have any direct contact with individuals whose personal data we are processing, or it may for other reasons (for instance, to maintain confidentiality) not be appropriate for us to provide them with a privacy notice setting out how we process their personal data.
 Before you pass any such personal data to us, you must therefore ensure that the relevant individuals have received any requisite privacy notices in connection with the performance of our services.
-Additionally, please direct any individuals who interact with us on your behalf to this Privacy Notice, a link to which is also contained in the footer of our emails.
+Additionally, please direct any individuals who interact with us on your behalf to this Privacy Notice, a link to which is also contained in the footer of our website.

 We may use your Personal Data to send you updates (by email, telephone or post) about industry developments that might be of interest to you and/or information about our services, including exclusive offers, promotions or new services or products.